svioletg/viMusBot/README.md

 ### Using The Wizard

-Go to the [latest release](https://github.com/svioletg/viMusBot/releases/latest), and download the `vmb-wizard.py` file, and save it anywhere - the bot will not be setup in its directory, rather it will ask you where to download the files to.
+Go to the [latest release](https://github.com/svioletg/viMusBot/releases/latest), download the `vmb-wizard.py` file, and save it anywhere - the bot will not be setup in its directory, rather it will ask you where to download the files to.

 Installing Python should have installed the Python Launcher for the version you have; assuming this is the case, you can simply double-click the file and it will open a console of its own.